64x64 DigitalMedia Switcher

 Along with video, audio, and Ethernet, DigitalMedia also provides for the routing of USB HID (Human Interface Device) signals, allowing a USB HID compliant keyboard and/or mouse at one location to control a computer or media server in another location, whether just across the room or in another building.
 USB HID connectivity is provided through select DM receivers and transmitters.

 Crestron also offers USB Extenders to enable the routing of virtually any type of USB peripheral to any host device, all managed through the DigitalMedia system.
 Connect a “local” extender module (USB-EXT-DM-LOCAL) to each computer, media server, game system, annotator, and any other host that you want to control or communicate with.
 Then, install a “remote” extender module (USB-EXT-DM-REMOTE) at every display location to connect keyboards, mice, game controllers, whiteboards, flash drives, cameras, and mobile devices.
 Every module communicates with the DM switcher over the local Ethernet network or via a direct connection to the LAN port of a DM transmitter or receiver.

 CEC Embedded Device Control

 The primary objective of every Crestron system is to enable precisely the control desired for a seamless user experience.
 DigitalMedia provides an alternative to conventional IR and RS-232 device control by harnessing the CEC (Consumer Electronics Control) signal embedded in HDMI.
-Through its connection to the control system, the DM-MD64X64 provides a gateway for controlling many devices right through their HDMI connections, potentially eliminating the need for any dedicated control wires or IR emitters.
+Through its connection to the control system, the DM-MD64X64 provides a gateway for controlling many devices right through their HDMI (or HDBaseT) connections, potentially eliminating the need for any dedicated control wires or IR emitters.
 Through proper CEC signal management, DigitalMedia allows you to take control of each device as you like.